-This section provides Gastrointestinal (GI) hemorrhage episode-specific details for building the GI hemorrhage episode, and must be used in conjunction with section 4, as section 4 contains general elements of the episode algorithm.
+This section provides outpatient and non-acute inpatient cholecystectomy episode-specific details for building the outpatient and non-acute inpatient cholecystectomy episode, and it must be used in conjunction with section 4, as section 4 contains general elements of the episode algorithm.
 Sections 4 and 5 used in conjunction explain the intent of the episode design at a level of granularity that will allow an IT implementation team to create an algorithm that matches the episode design.